 - Cover the injured area by grafting tissue, skin, or blood vessels to the surgical site.

 - Close the incision to promote minimal scarring.

 The length of your surgery and time you remain in the hospital depends on your condition.
-Most Connecticut patients will spend a few nights to a week in the hospital.
+Most Houston patients will spend a few nights to a week in the hospital.

 Recovering from Orthopedic Reconstruction